CompuTec/computec-docs/docs/appengine/other/faqs.md

 3. Restart **CompuTec AppEngine** to apply changes.

-## How to set up Content Security Policy in the SAP Web Client
+## How to set up Content Security Policy in the SAP Web Client manually

-It's important to make sure that the Content Security Policy (CSP) configuration in the SAP Web Client includes all required entries.
-It’s pre-filled with basic data, and you’ll have to add your own CSP entries:
+Sometimes, you may want to set up the Content Security Policy (CSP) in the SAP Web Client manually.
+To make sure it's filled with the correct data (or add your own CSP entries), follow these steps:

 1. In the **CompuTec AppEngine Administration Panel**, navigate to **System** > **System Details**.